-At Bachelor's level, students in the French Language and Culture programme within the study specialization of Translation and Interpreting are trained to use French in an environment where an emphasis is placed on practical competence in the language and the use of specialized techniques of communication (specialized and literary translation, consecutive interpreting, round-table discussions, conferences and electronic media).
-Students acquire competence in normative French in both its written and spoken forms.
-Communicative and translation abilities are gained from the study of texts dealing with administrative matters, current affairs, law, the economy, the social sciences and literature.
-In accordance with these requirements, students gain knowledge of comparative linguistics theory, specialized and literary translation theory and literary theory.
-In addition, they master the rules of the studied language and their mother tongue on a grammatical, lexical and stylistic level as well as the basic methods and procedures of textual analysis and lexicographical practice, which they will be able to use in the formation and management of their own terminological databases.
+Students enrolled in the French Language and Culture programme within the study specialization of Translation and Interpreting are trained to use the French language in an environment where an emphasis is placed on practical linguistic competence and the applied use of specialized techniques of communication (specialized and literary translation, consecutive interpreting, round-table discussions, conferences and electronic media).
+Students acquire mastery in the French language in both its written and spoken forms.
+Communicative and translation abilities are acquired from the study of texts dealing with current affairs, law, economy, social sciences and literature.
+In accordance with these requirements, students acquire knowledge of comparative linguistics theory, theory of literature, specialized and literary translation theory.
+In addition, they master the rules of the French language and their mother tongue on a grammatical, lexical and stylistic level as well as the basic methods and procedures of textual analysis and lexicographical practice, which they will be able to use in the formation and management of their own terminological databases.

 1. The entrance exam in general academic prerequisites